admaunaloa/per_f4_c/README.md

 ```

 ### TRY IT OUT
-1. Copy the libraries F4, F439ZI and Bsp_example in an existing project (F439ZI supports most other types)
+1. Copy the libraries F4, F439ZI and Bsp_example in an existing project, F439ZI supports most other types too,
-1. Add the directories F4/inc and F439ZI/inc to the include directories of the project/makefile
+1. Add the directories F4/inc and F439ZI/inc to the include directories of the project/makefile.
-1. Copy the lines of the GPIO example above to an existing source file
+1. Copy the lines of the GPIO get example above to an existing source file.
-1. Modify PER_GPIOB and PER_GPIO_PIN_0 to a valid GPIO output, preferable a LED
+1. Modify PER_GPIOC and PER_GPIO_PIN_13 to a valid GPIO input.
 1. Compile
 1. Test